Modifying PyUltraLight to model scalar dark matter with self-interactions: ACKNOWLEDGMENTS

-We would like to thank Lisa Bouchard, Annika Peter, Arka Banerjee, and Katelin Schutz for offering comments on this paper.
+We would like to thank Lisa Bouchard, Annika Peter, Arka Banerjee, Ethan Nadler, and Katelin Schutz for offering comments on this paper.
 We would like to thank Adam Dukehart for his insight on how the energy changes with the inclusion of self-interactions.
 We would also like to thank Ethan Nadler and J. Luna Zagorac for their helpful discussions about our simulations results.
-We thank Richard Easther, Brian Nord, Nathan Musoke, Anthony Mirasola, Kay Kirkpatrick, Ed Copeland, Risa Wechsler, and Juna Kollmeier for additional helpful conversations.
-CPW would like to thank all workers who made this research possible, especially those at the University of New Hampshire, the Aspen Center for Physics, which is supported by National Science Foundation (NSF) grant PHY-1607611, and the Kavli Institute for Theoretical Physics, where this research was supported in part by the NSF under Grant No. PHY-1748958.
-CPW's contributions to this project were also supported by DOE Grant DE-SC0020220.
+We thank Eli Levinson-Falk, Richard Easther, Brian Nord, Nathan Musoke, Anthony Mirasola, Kay Kirkpatrick, Ed Copeland, Risa Wechsler, and Juna Kollmeier for additional helpful conversations.
+C. P. W. would like to thank all workers who made this research possible, especially those at the University of New Hampshire (including Michelle Waltz and Katie Makem-Boucher), the Aspen Center for Physics, which is supported by National Science Foundation (NSF) Grant No. PHY-1607611, and the Kavli Institute for Theoretical Physics, where this research was supported in part by the NSF under Grant No. PHY-1748958.
+Contributions to this project by C. P. W. were also supported by DOE Grant No. DE-SC0020220.
 This paper honors the memory of Breonna Taylor.